The State of Robotics, AI & AV Startups in North America: what I found in 2022

 Unfortunately, I couldn’t stay until the end of the networking event as I had to be take the last flight to Pittsburgh, so my impressions were limited to a short stay of couple of hours.
 Surprisingly, not many visitors were at the Demo Day when it kicked off, and until the time I left, it felt like a small but very engaging community, not exactly what I’d expect from Boston.

-My next post will be about Pittsburgh Robotics Discovery.
+My next post is about Pittsburgh Robotics Discovery.